 Audi Q8 concept, 2017 Detroit auto showEnlarge Photo

-More potent offerings should include an SQ8 and perhaps even an RS Q8.
+More potent offerings will include an SQ8 and perhaps even an RS Q8.
 The former will likely come in diesel flavor, though not in the U.S. Recall, Audi already has an SQ7 TDI powered by an electric compressor-equipped 4.0-liter twin-turbocharged V-8 diesel good for 429 hp and a massive 663 lb-ft.
 Should an RS Q8 be launched, it will likely come with a version of the 4.0-liter twin-turbocharged V-8 found in the RS 7 Performance and S8 Plus.

 Stay tuned for updates as development continues.